Earthquake Engineering Research Institute

-"Maintain a strong program of international activities."
-They serve as an inflow point in the U.S. for earthquake research from other countries.
-They also serve as an outflow, translating their research into languages other than English.

-"Expand and broaden financial resource base."
-They wish to raise $1 million in donations by 2010, and increase worldwide membership to 3,000.
-They wish to expand their programs and partnerships with other organizations with more workshops and seminars.
-In February, 2010, the EERI entered a partnership with the Geo-Institute of American Society of Civil Engineers, increasing their collaboration to reduce earthquake hazards.

 History

-The EERI was formed in 1948 as an advising committee on the U.S. Coast and Geodetic Survey.
+The EERI was formed in 1948 as an advising committee of the United States Coast and Geodetic Survey.
 It quickly became its own independent, nonprofit organization, with the purpose of studying why buildings fail under earthquake disasters, and what methods can prevent these failures.
 At first they conducted their research in laboratories of different University or Government groups.
-As the EERI grew, they began to more often send research funds to the Universities, and have the University conduct the research.
+As the EERI grew, they began to more often send research funds to the Universities, and have the university conduct the research.
 EERI focused more on identifying and investigating areas in need of research, and policymaking based on the university's lab results.

-In 1952 the EERI organized the first Conference on Earthquake Engineering, at UCLA.
-In 1955, they held the first World Conference on Earthquake Engineering.
+In 1952 the EERI organized the first conference on earthquake engineering (Symposium on Earthquake and Blast Effects on Structures), at UCLA.
+In 1956, in observation of the 50th anniversary of the 1906 San Francisco earthquake, they held the first World Conference on Earthquake Engineering at University of California, Berkeley.
 In 1984, the 8th World Conference was held in San Francisco.
 This conference brought in scientists from 54 countries.

 At first, membership to the EERI was limited to invite-only engineers and scientists.

-In 1973, they began to hire members by application, and increased their membership from 126 to 721 by 1978.
+In 1973, they began to select members by application, and increased their membership from 126 to 721 by 1978.
 In 1991, EERI began receiving funding from the Federal Emergency Management Agency (FEMA), to continue publishing information on how to reduce damage from earthquakes.

 After a number of location changes, the EERI headquarters settled in Oakland, California.

 Their quarterly journal, Earthquake Spectra, covers current research on earthquake engineering and is available online or by subscription.
 Its target audience is any geologist, seismologist, or related engineer.
-EERI also publishes many other types of information, including a monthly newsletter, an oral history series, and field investigation reports.
+EERI also publishes many other types of information, including a monthly newsletter, the Connections oral history series, and field investigation reports.